 Lead Creation Model

 - 100% credit to the last touchpoint before a customer calls one of your tracking numbers and becomes known to your company as a raw lead.

-- Split credit evenly between the First Touch milestone and the Lead Creation milestone.
+- Split credit evenly between the First Touch milestone and the Lead Creation milestone, 50% on each.

 - 100% credit to the last touchpoint before a customer is scored as a qualified lead.
 Leads can be scored manually or through CallScore.